A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 The LGAI Mandate: A DOGE-Style Audit Framework for Local Government

-Local Government Accountability Institute exists to perform, at the county and municipal level, the function that DOGE was created to perform federally — with one critical difference: LGAI is a citizen-led oversight institution, not a government entity.
+Local Government Accountability exists to perform, at the county and municipal level, the function that DOGE was created to perform federally — with one critical difference: LGAI is a citizen-led oversight institution, not a government entity.
 It does not have administrative authority.
-It has the only authorities that finally matter: data, transparency, and the franchise.
+It has the only authorities that finally matter: data, transparency, and the public record.

 Pillar 1 — Fiscal Audit.